 Get assessed at each appointment.
 This will help you get diagnosed quickly and linked to the right support.
 You might not recognise the signs immediately so there are screening tools your healthcare team can use to check your mental health.

 Depression, anxiety and many other mental health conditions can affect anyone, at any time in their life, regardless of whether they are HIV positive or not.
 In fact approximately 1 in 4 adults will experience a mental health problem in their lifetime.

 Factors that can cause mental health problems include:

 As mental health problems are common for everyone, it’s complex to define the exact impact HIV has on mental health.
 Regardless of this, many people living with HIV can experience them at diagnosis, as well as later on in life.
 Common causes of anxiety and depression include concerns regarding the future such as how your health, lifestyle and relationships may be affected.

 It’s important to be open with your healthcare team about how you are feeling emotionally so they can help you identify any signs as early as possible.

 Your healthcare team can work with you to assess your mental health by doing some of the following:

 It is important to acknowledge your feelings and if you need additional support, seek help, as it can help to reduce your symptoms and improve your quality of life.

 Living with a mental health problem isn’t easy but there are lifestyle changes you can make, such as:

 Talking therapies and coping techniques can be useful as well as talking to a psychologist or mental health specialist.
+You may also want to consider alternative treatments such as mindfulness, which means living in the moment, to improve you mental wellbeing.
 Reviewing and changing the medications you take could also help.